 1.2a) Brief description of the GCN Circulars portion:

-1.2b) Brief description of the GCN Reports portion:
+1.2b) Brief description of the GCN Reports portion (Reports discontinued 2014):

-Reports are also prose-style write-ups on burst observation, but they are issued at a later time (not quick like the Circulars), allowing the observers to do the full analysis and corrections to the measurements.
-They are distributed (e-mail) to the entire GRB community.
+Reports were also prose-style write-ups on burst observation, but they were issued at a later time after the burst (not quick like the Circulars), allowing the observers to do the full analysis and corrections to the measurements.
+They were distributed (e-mail) to the entire GRB community (the Circulars distribution list).
 Click for the detail of the GCN Reports.